orrhrr/TIL/git/221213-git-commands.md

 8. Type to shell [git status] - stage area confirm
 9. Type to shell [git commit]
 10. Type to shell [git status] - commit confirm
 11. If this task Doesn't have matter go push.
-Type to shell [git push]
+Type to shell [git push ReopsitoryName BranchName]